Cindy Walker: Focus on songwriting

-Walker successfully pitched her songs to Bob Wills and began to regularly contribute compositions for recordings and the movies that Wills made in the 1940s.
-The collaboration was extremely fruitful: Bob Wills and the Texas Playboys eventually recorded over 50 of Cindy Walker's songs, including "Cherokee Maiden" (1941), "Dusty Skies" (1941), "Miss Molly" (1942), "Sugar Moon" (co-written with Bob Wills; 1947) and "Bubbles in My Beer" (1948).
-Bob Wills and his band performed Walker's first top-ten country hit, “You're From Texas” (1944).
+Beginning in July 1941, Walker successfully pitched her songs to Bob Wills and began to regularly contribute compositions for recordings and the movies that Wills made in the 1940s.
+The collaboration was extremely fruitful.
+Bob Wills and the Texas Playboys eventually recorded over 50 of Cindy Walker's songs, including "Cherokee Maiden" (1941), "Dusty Skies" (1941), "Miss Molly" (1942), "Sugar Moon" (co-written with Bob Wills; 1947) and "Bubbles in My Beer" (1948).
+Bob Wills and his band performed Walker's first top-10 country hit, “You're From Texas” (1944).

 Among her other 1940s hits were "Triflin' Gal" (top-10 records for both Al Dexter and Walter Shrum, 1945); "Warm Red Wine" (Ernest Tubb, 1949), and "Take Me in Your Arms and Hold Me" (Eddy Arnold, 1950).
 Some sources have erroneously attributed Johnny Bond's 1948 "Oklahoma Waltz" to her; probably confusing it with her own 1947 composition of that name, co-written with and recorded by Spade Cooley.

 During the 1950s, Walker continued her success as a writer of popular songs.
-In 1952 Hank Snow had a hit with her "The Gold Rush Is Over" and in 1955 Webb Pierce had success with "I Don't Care".
+In 1952, Hank Snow had a hit with her "The Gold Rush Is Over", and in 1955, Webb Pierce had success with "I Don't Care".

 Another Walker song was "Blue Canadian Rockies" recorded by Gene Autry (which featured in Autry's 1952 movie of the same name).
 The song was revived in 1968 by The Byrds on their influential country-rock album Sweetheart of the Rodeo.
-In 1955 Eddy Arnold pitched Walker the theme and the song-title for "You Don't Know Me" when they met during a WSM deejay convention in Nashville.
+In 1955, Eddy Arnold pitched Walker the theme and the song title for "You Don't Know Me" when they met during a WSM deejay convention in Nashville.
 Walker then wrote the song based on Arnold's idea, with both receiving songwriting credit for their contributions.
 It has been described as “a beautifully symmetrical and poignant portrait of a love not to be”.